codewars/codewars-runner-cli/README.md

 There is currently no way of handling language/package versioning well.
 This is largely caused by the Node CLI tool having to be baked in to the Docker container.
 A more ideal solution would involve keeping the CLI outside of Docker (or within its own sibling container) and communicating to language specific containers.
 This would allow us to easily swap out container versions that have no dependencies on the CLI codebase.
-However this would involve having to create a shared volume so that files can be passed in to each language container, which has security implications.
-Upgrading to this newer paradigm and resolving any security concerns is the next big phase of this project.
-Remember - this project is ran on production servers running user submitted code.
+This would involve having to utilize the `docker cp` command to copy files to the docker container in order to be compiled.
+Upgrading to this newer paradigm is the next big phase of this project.

 ### Ability to send input parameters and return data